Free field construction of Heterotic string compactified on Calabi-Yau manifolds of Berglund-Hubsch type in the Batyrev-Borisov combinatorial approach: Complete massless vertices in explicit form

 For phenomenological applications, the most important are the massless states of the Heterotic string, compactified to four dimensions.

-In this section we explicitly represent complete vertices for massless physical states as products of suitable left and right vertices, where we omit the factor $\exp\left(\im p_{\mu}x^{\mu}\right)$ in order to shorten notations.
+In this section we explicitly represent complete vertices for massless physical states as products of suitable left and right vertices.
+We will omit the factor $\exp\left(\im p_{\mu}x^{\mu}\right)$ in order to shorten notations.

+In choosing suitable products of left and right vertices, we follow D. Gepner's approach in \cite{Gep} to achieve modular invariance in constructing heterotic string theory.

+Namely, we mutiply the left movers of [0] by the right movers of [V] and vice versa, and also mutiply the left movers of [S] by the right movers of [C] and vice versa.

+As a result, we obtain only subsets of complete vertices belonging to each of the 4 types of massless physical states.
+Other complete vertices, which are nothing more than partners of subset vertices, can be obtained by applying $N=1$ Super-Poincaré actions to the left and $E(8)\times(6)$ symmetries to the right vertices.